engaging-computing/iSENSE-API/C++/README.md

 For more help with Xcode, [see the following site.](http://docs.millennialmedia.com/iOS-SDK/iOSAddingLinkerFlag.html)

-You can also check out the example project in the "Mac" directory in the [Teaching Github repo](https://github.com/isenseDev/Teaching) (ExampleCode / C++ / Projects / Mac).
+You can also check out the example project in the "Mac" directory in the [iSENSE Teaching Github repo](https://github.com/isenseDev/Teaching) (ExampleCode / C++ / Projects / Mac).

 You should also be able to use the provided Makefile for Linux.